Buyer GuideBuyer evaluation

 • The supplier thread is preserved as an attachment for audit

-Tools with final-state handoff: LineNow, Order.co, ProcureDesk.
+Tools with final-state accounting system integration: LineNow, Order.co, ProcureDesk.

 Tools with original-PO handoff: Most PO generators, basic PO tools.